Installation procedure for DX UIM in a Microsoft Windows cluster environment

 3. Under Setup Options, click Set Specific Name.
 Specify a unique name for the robot.
 Recommend using the name of the Robot Watcher service, rather than the physical hostname.
 Then click apply and click yes to restart the probe.

 4. Right-click the robot that is on the second node and select Remove.
-Which will get deleted from the list of registered robots for the hub and prevents the generation of alarms due to the red (passive) state.
+This will get deleted from the list of registered robots for the hub and prevents the generation of alarms due to the red (passive) state.

 Additional Information